From the Provence of the Popes to the Luberon – Self-guided

 Now it’s your turn to discover why the region’s motto is “Between nature and excess”!

-With the Self-guided option, enjoy your stay however you want, in complete independence.
-We give you the itinerary, book your accommodation, and the rest is up to you!
+With the Self-guided option, enjoy your trip at your own pace and on your own terms.
+We’ll provide you with the itinerary and book your accommodations—the rest is up to you!

 3 nights in a 2- to 4-star hotel;

-transportation of the car from Tadoussac to Baie-Trinité;
+transporting the car from Tadoussac to Baie-Trinité;

 GPX data, maps, and daily itineraries in electronic format;